 If IVN is required to access credit markets to carry out its development objectives, the state of domestic and international credit markets and other financial systems could affect IVN's access to, and cost of, capital.
 If these credit markets were significantly disrupted, as they were in 2007 and 2008, such disruptions could make it more difficult for IVN to obtain, or increase its cost of obtaining, capital and financing for its operations.
-Such capital may not be available on terms acceptable to IVN or at all.
+Such capital may not be available on terms acceptable to IVN or at all, which may have a material adverse impact on IVN and its share price.

-IVN is subject to the U.S. Foreign Corrupt Practices Act.
+IVN is subject to the U.S. Foreign Corrupt Practices Act

 IVN is subject to the U.S. Foreign Corrupt Practices Act (the "FCPA"), which prohibits corporations and individuals from paying, offering to pay, or authorizing the payment of anything of value to any foreign government official, government staff member, political party, or political candidate in an attempt to obtain or retain business or to otherwise influence a person working in an official capacity.
 The FCPA also requires public companies to make and keep books and records that accurately and fairly reflect their transactions and to devise and maintain an adequate system of internal accounting controls.
 IVN's international activities create the risk of unauthorized payments or offers of payments by our employees, consultants or agents, even though they may not always be subject to our control.
 IVN discourages these practices by our employees and agents.
 However, IVN's existing safeguards and any future improvements may prove to be less than effective, and our employees, consultants and agents may engage in conduct for which we might be held responsible.
-Any failure by us to adopt appropriate compliance procedures and ensure that our employees and agents comply with the FCPA and applicable laws and regulations in foreign jurisdictions could result in substantial penalties or restrictions on our ability to conduct business in certain foreign jurisdictions.
+Any failure by us to adopt appropriate compliance procedures and ensure that our employees and agents comply with the FCPA and applicable laws and regulations in foreign jurisdictions could result in substantial penalties or restrictions on our ability to conduct business in certain foreign jurisdictions, which may have a material adverse impact on IVN and its share price.